jekyll/jekyll/site/_posts/2013-05-06-jekyll-1-dot-0-dot-0-released.markdown

 categories: [release, jekyll]
 ---

 Hey!
-After many months of hard works by Jekyll's contributors, we're excited to announce the first major release of the project in a long while. v1.0.0 is finally here!
+After many months of hard work by Jekyll's contributors, we're excited to announce the first major release of the project in a long while. v1.0.0 is finally here!
 While the list of improvements and bug fixes is [quite lengthy][history], here are the highlights (thanks to [@benbalter](http://twitter.com/BenBalter) for the